We are still working to obtain content for your car,

 Removing the coolant reservoir cap on a warm engine could cause the cap to fly off at a high rate of speed and fluid to spray out of the reservoir.
 Always wear safety goggles when working on your Grand Cherokee.
 Promptly wipe up any spilled fluid as it is highly toxic.
 Animals love its sweet taste, so even a spilling a small amount on your garage floor can end up in the dog's stomach pretty quickly.
 If you notice an oily surface in your coolant, immediately have your mechanic inspect your Grand Cherokee for head gasket leakage

-White light when you back up - yup, they burn out and you can replace them with bright LEDs1998 Jeep Grand Cherokee TSi 4.0L 6 Cyl.
+Small bulbs that burn out regularly - did you know you can replace these with LED lights?1998 Jeep Grand Cherokee TSi 4.0L 6 Cyl.